entando/entando-docs/vuepress/docs/next/tutorials/cms/content-tutorial.md

 ## Objective

-This document provides an overview of Content Management and how to create Content in order to be displayed in your application’s pages.
+This document provides an overview of Content Management and how to create Content that can be displayed in an application.

 ## Overview

-The App Builder application provides the interface to manage Content displayed to the final user, using the Content Management System (CMS) integrated with the App Builder.
+The App Builder is used to create, edit and position content stored in the web content management system WCMS.

 ## Creating Content

-To manage Content through the Web CMS
+To SEE/MANAGE what Content is already defined in the WCMS:

 -   Select `Content - Management`.
 All existing content is displayed in a table list.

 ![image](./extracted-media/media/Content1.png)

-To create an additional Content and add it to the list
+To CREATE NEW Content and add it to the list

 -   Select the **Add Content** button.
 A drop-down list will let you choose which Content Type the content will be based on.

 ![image](./extracted-media/media/Content2.png)

-You will be asked to provide the information in distinct sections
+You will be asked to provide the following information:

 -   **Info**

     -   **Content Type**.
-The information is pre-filled, it is the content type on which the content is based.
+This information is pre-defined, and lists the content type for the content.

     -   **Description**.
-It’s the content ‘s name or description.
-It is mandatory.
+The specific Content's name or description.
+This field is mandatory.

 -   **Groups**

-    -   **Owner Group.** A drop-down list will let you choose the available user group that can manage the content.
+    -   **Owner Group.** Use the drop-down list to choose the available user group that can manage the content.
-        It is mandatory.
+        This field is mandatory and may be predefined.

-    -   **Join Group.** A drop-down list will let you choose the available users group to share the content with.
-They can’t administrate it.
-It is not mandatory.
+    -   **Join Group.** Use the drop-down list to choose the available user group to share the content with and select +.
+The group selected will only be able to share and can not administrate this content.
+This field is not mandatory.

-    -   **Categories.** You can select the categories to provide a classification schema of them.
-It is not mandatory.
+    -   **Categories.** Select the category(s) and select + to add a classification to the content to use for searching and sorting.
+This field is not mandatory.

-    -   **Content Attributes.** You must fill out the attributes fields defined by the content types on which the content is based.
-It is mandatory.
+    -   **Content Attributes.** Define each required attributes field and any optional fields defined by the content types used for this Content.
+This field is mandatory.

 ![image](./extracted-media/media/Content3.png)

-The new content is added and displayed in the list by
-selecting:
+SAVE THE NEW CONTENT added by selecting:

--   **Save** button.
-The content will be saved in a draft version.
+-   **Save**: The content will be saved in a draft version.

--   **Save and Continue** button.
-The content will be saved and the editable form displayed again.
+-   **Save and Continue**: The content will be saved and the editable form will be displayed.

--   **Save and Approve** button.
-The content will be saved, approved and published.
+-   **Save and Approve**: The content will be saved, approved and published.

 ![image](./extracted-media/media/Content4.png)

 ## Finding Content

-You can list the contents by filtering with
+You can list specific Content by using the filters:

--   **All**.
-All created contents are displayed (Draft, To Approve and Approved/Published)
+-   **All**: All created Content is displayed (Draft, To Approve and Approved/Published)

--   **Pending Changes.** All created contents and saved by only clicking on the **Save** or **Save and Continue** button.
-The content is not approved and consequently it is not ready to be published.
+-   **Pending Changes**: All created Content that was saved by only clicking on the **Save** or **Save and Continue** button.
+The content is not approved and therefore is not ready to be published.

--   **Ready for Approval.** All created contents, moved in **Ready** status, then saved by clicking on the Save or **Save and Continue** button.
+-   **Ready for Approval**: All created Content that is in **Ready** status, and saved by clicking on the **Save** or **Save and Continue** button.
-    The content is ready for review but has not yet been approved and consequently it has not been published.
+    The content is ready for review but has not yet been approved and therefore has not been published.

--   **Published**.
-All created contents that have been saved and approved by clicking on the **Save and Approve** button.
+-   **Published**: All created Content that has been saved and approved by clicking on the **Save and Approve** button.
 This content has been published.